kissmygritts/r-tricks/snippets/dataframes/rename-dataframe-columns.md

 #> [1] "numbers" "letters"
 ```

+## Use base R to rename columns

-Dataframes are a special type of list, so it is possible to use the `names` function instead of `colnames`. `colnames` is preferable because we are explicitly referencing the names of the columns.
-Using only `names` might lead to confusion since it might lead some to assume we are talking about the row names.
+Dataframes are a special type of list, so it is possible to use the `names` function instead of `colnames`. `colnames` is preferable because it explicitly referencing the names of the columns.
+Using only `names` might lead to confusion since it might lead some to confuse `rownames` and `colnames`

 ```r
 # create an example data frame